pralphv/ensou/README.md

   - useSelector affect not so much but still should be prevented
   - dispatch absolutely not good

-Speed:
+- Speed:
   - CSS < Inline style < MUI useClass

+- Avoid variable assignment to prevent garbage collection